 If you've deforested pre-1990 forest land, you must pay units by 31 May of the year you submit your emissions return.

-If you have outstanding surrender obligations or repayments, these will be deducted from any entitlement before you receive these.
+Any outstanding surrender obligations or repayments will be deducted from your entitlement before you receive it.

 Penalties and offences

 You may face a penalty, fine, or conviction if you:

 - don't file mandatory emissions returns by the due date

 - are late paying units that you owe.